MVARUNREDDY8203/share_IT-a-golang-based-file-storage-and-sharing-system/README.md

+Here’s the updated documentation for your ShareIt project, including the sections after the "Project Functionality" with a comprehensive overview:

+---

 # [ShareIt: Secure File Sharing Service](youtube.com) 🚀

 ShareIt: a robust and secure file sharing service built with Go, designed to provide users with a safe and efficient way to upload, store, and share files.